You are here

 The restrictions described below are intended to prevent undesirable narrowness of exposure while fulfilling the 500-level graduate sequence requirement.
 As mentioned above a minimum grade of B is required for each semester.

-A PhD student writing a dissertation in Applied Mathematics must take at least two sequences in Pure Mathematics or Statistics.
+A PhD student writing a dissertation in Applied Mathematics must take at least two sequences that are not Applied Mathematics sequences.

-A PhD student writing a dissertation in Pure Mathematics must take at least one Applied Mathematics or Statistics sequence.
+A PhD student writing a dissertation in Pure Mathematics must take at least one sequence that is not a Pure Mathematics sequence.

-A PhD student writing a dissertation in Statistics must take at least two sequences in Applied Mathematics or Pure Mathematics.
+A PhD student writing a dissertation in Statistics must take at least three Statistics sequences and at least two sequences that are not Statistics sequences.

 600-level courses